for precious metals, bar none, the best.

 Another way to protect yourself is to look for stamps on your items to see what karat is marked on them.
 The lower the karat number the lower the cost.
 24K is the most pure gold while 10K is much less pure and therefore less valuable.
 By knowing the karat of each piece you will be able to know if a dishonest buyer is trying to buy your 18K ring at 10K prices.
 If you can't read or see the stamps then take the items to a jeweler or someone you trust to tell you the approximate value.
 You can also use our How To Sort Jewelry Guide to decipher some of the stamps you see.

 Shop around for the best price!
 People often go to the first place they see that buys gold.
 It pays to shop around for a better price.
 Cascade Refining is one of the few places that posts their prices online for everyone, even their competitors, to see.
-By even going to two different places you will see that each place pays drastically different prices.
+By even going to two different places you will see that each place will have different payout prices.

 You can use Cascade Refining's calculator to get an estimate online!
 As long as you know the karat and weight of your items you can get a quick estimate.